Sylvioidea

 Click for Alaudidae tree

 The larks are the major piece of this clade.
-Although they were considered part of Passeroidea in the modified SAM list, this is not correct.
+Although they were considered part of Passeroidea in the modified Sibley-Ahlquist-Monroe list, this is not correct.
 Rather, they belong in the Sylvioidea.
 Although the placement of the larks may have changed, their composition has not.
 This reflects the fact that they are one of the two easily identifiable passerine families (the swallows are the other).

 Previously, Tieleman et al. (2003) found that some of the generic limits need adjusting (including Mirafra) and that some general reorganization is called for.
 Some of the blanks were filled in as Ryan et al. (1998) separated Barlow's Lark from Karoo Lark, while Ryan and Bloomer (1999) studied the long-billed larks.
 Gray's Lark is now in a different genus (Ammomanopsis), as are the long-billed larks (Certhilauda).